MicrosoftDocs/learn/learn-pr/student-evangelism/branch-merge-git/includes/2-exercise-create-branch-alice.md

      * [new branch]      main     -> origin/main
     ```

-1. Then use the `git branch` command to create a branch named `add-style`.
-Then, use the `git checkout` command to switch to that branch (make it the *current branch*):
+1. Use the `git branch` command to create a branch named `add-style`.
+Then, use the `git checkout` command to switch to that branch (make it the *current branch*).

     ```bash
     git branch add-style
     git checkout add-style
     ```

-1. Open *site.css* in the *Alice/Assets* directory and add the following CSS class definition to the bottom of the file:
+1. In the *Alice/Assets* directory, open *site.css*.
+Add the following CSS class definition to the bottom of the file:

     ```css
     .cat { max-width: 40%; padding: 5 }